Postpartum Depression and Natural Care After Pregnancy

 On the other hand,baby blues” also occurs in many women, but it’s very short-term, only lasting for a few days after birth.
 Major risk factors for postpartum depression are previous mood disorder, stressful events before and/or during pregnancy, imbalanced hormones and loss of support network, especially if family isn’t available.

-Once determined, it’s imperative to receive guidance from your entire network of providers to help you manage stress, emotions and supplementation to balance hormones and neurotransmitters that will support your mood.
+Once determined, it’s imperative to receive guidance from your entire network of providers to help you manage stress and emotions and supplementation to balance hormones and neurotransmitters that will support your mood.

 A Naturophatic Medical Doctor can also begin assessment of baby right from the get-go by discussing growth, development and providing a holistic approach to common treatments for conditions such as colic, skin rashes and eczema, ear infections and teething concerns.

-Dr. Alioto can guide you through the newborn days as well as provide medical support for your child throughout growth, development and beyond.
+Dr. ACE can guide you through the newborn days as well as provide medical support for your child throughout growth, development and beyond.

 You are not alone and do not have to suffer the postpartum days!